Public Open Day

 ‘Waikomiti’ was officially opened in 1886.
 Since the closure of Symonds Street Cemetery in 1908, Waikumete has served as the main cemetery for the Auckland region.

 In 1917 the cemetery comprised 303 acres.
 It has since reduced in size with land re-purposed for road widening, recreation services and the Sunhill Park subdivision.
-Currently at 108 acres, Waikumete cemetery remains New Zealand’s largest cemetery.
+Currently at 108 hectares, Waikumete cemetery remains New Zealand’s largest cemetery.

 Waikumete has two chapels adjacent to each other in the main building.